The shadow of a Thurston geodesic to the curve graph: Examples of geodesics

-Next, we construct an example showing the set of short curves in a Thurston geodesic connecting two points is not the same as the set of short curve along the \Teich geodesic.
+Next, we construct an example showing that the set of short curves in a Thurston geodesic connecting two points is not the same as the set of short curves along the \Teich geodesic.
 This is in contrast with the following theorem.

-\begin{theorem}[\cite{LRT12}] For every $K>0$ and $\ep>0$ there exists $\ep'>0$ such that whenever $X, Y \in \T$ are $\ep$--thick and have $K$--bounded combinatorics, then any Thurston geodesic \GL from $X$ to $Y$ is $\ep'$--cobounded.
+\begin{theorem}[\cite{LRT12}] For every $K>0$ and $\ep>0$ there exists $\ep'>0$ such that whenever $X, Y \in \T$ are $\ep$--thick and have $K$--bounded combinatorics, then any Thurston geodesic \GL from $X$ to $Y$ remains in the $\ep'$--thick part.

 \end{theorem}

 \begin{proof}[Proof of \thmref{Not-Short}]